hatch-baby/hatch-android-homework/README.md

 - Once you know the `Device#id` you can perform more `ConnectivityClient` operations such: `connectToDeviceBy`, `updateDeviceName`, `disconnectFromDevice`.
 - Allow the user to rename the device on the detail screen, and make sure the name updates on the list screen when the user returns to it.
-- The operations as you see fit within your time constraints.
+- Use the operations as you see fit within your time constraints.

 ## Additional Information: